-- Further their intellectual growth through graduate education or professional development courses. - Apply their technical and professional creativity in careers in engineering or non-engineering professions. - Embrace leadership roles in a variety of careers.
+- Further their intellectual growth through graduate education or professional development. - Apply their creativity and global perspective in their engineering or non-engineering professions. - Assume leadership roles in a variety of contexts.

-4.5.4 Student Outcomes
+4.4.4 Student Outcomes

 Graduates from the ECE program should be able to demonstrate: